 Apartments are the most common type of housing in the city and range from single-room studio apartments to luxury multi-bedroom lofts and penthouses.
 Rent will naturally vary according to size and location, with the more expensive apartments being closer to the city centre.
 Practically all apartment buildings are equipped with modern facilities and amenities.

-Another option for expats looking to rent in Washington DC are townhouses, which are cheaper than single-family homes but also generally have separate entrances and multiple storeys.
-These are often historical Victorian homes built in a row along one street, hence they are also referred to as rowhouses.
+Another option for new arrivals to rent in Washington DC are townhouses, which are cheaper than single-family homes but also generally have separate entrances and multiple storeys.
+These are often historical Victorian homes built in a row along one street, hence referred to as rowhouses.

-Single-family houses are fully detached residences which may be best suited for a full family, as they normally include a garden and are located away from the city centre.
+Single-family houses are fully detached residences which may be best suited for a family, as they normally include a garden and are located away from the city centre.
 Despite being predominantly in the suburbs, single-family detached houses are particularly expensive.
-It is therefore advised that expats realistically asses their housing budget before making any commitments.
+It's therefore advised that new arrivals realistically assess their housing budget before making any commitments.

-Expats may want to find a local real estate agent who understands the local area and can help identify a home suited to their requirements.
-If considering living in the Maryland or Virginia suburbs, expats should keep in mind that agents require separate licences to work in different states.
+New arrivals may want to find a local real-estate agent who understands the local area and can help identify a home suited to their requirements.
+If considering living in the Maryland or Virginia suburbs, new arrivals should keep in mind that agents require separate licences to work in different states.
 It may therefore be necessary to employ several realtors to scout the surrounding areas thoroughly.

 With DC being such a small city, it follows that accommodation is in high demand.
 This has made accommodation expensive and harder to come by than in some other American cities.
 If a newcomer has their heart set on a place, they should act quickly as good properties don’t tend to stay on the market for long.

 As in most of the US, potential tenants will need to obtain an application form from the landlord.
 Subsequently, the landlord will contact their chosen tenant and together they will sign a standard lease agreement.
 Having a US bank account will act in one's favour when applying to rent accommodation in Washington DC, especially for expats without a social security number.